Related party financial benefits

 The Registrar may give written comments on the documents to the corporation, which must be provided to each member of the corporation.

-A related party, or an associate of a related party, can’t vote on a proposed resolution to approve giving a financial benefit to that related party.
+If a related party, or an associate of a related party, is also a member of the corporation, they cannot vote on the proposed resolution to approve giving them a financial benefit.

 Learn more about members’ decision-making.